Looking for different Twitter widget examples that you can easily display on your website? You’ve come to the right place.

-Plus, every embedded Twitter timeline has links to step-by-step tutorials.
-So you can easily add them to your WordPress — in just under 5 minutes.
-Yes, even if you’re a complete newbie!
+Plus, we also have step-by-step tutorials so you can easily add them to your WordPress in just under 5 minutes — even if you’re a complete newbie!

 Ready to find out the different Twitter feeds you can integrate on your site?
 Let’s get started.

 7 Best Twitter Widget Examples for Your Website

 Today, we’ve listed out the best examples of Twitter widgets that you can use to grow your business.

 Just add them to your website and you can get tons of followers, engage your visitors, boost your sales, and more.

 When you display your home timeline on your WordPress, you embed a Twitter feed with tweets from yourself and the Twitter users you follow.

 How can you use the home timeline for Twitter marketing?

 Since this feed lets you embed tweets from other people you follow, you can follow the Twitter accounts of your brand ambassadors to establish strong brand awareness for your business.

 This is effective, especially when the Twitter profiles of your brand ambassadors mention your brand in their bio as well.